MauricioSor/Tp1-Rc/README.md

 1. open the git bash console or open the console inside of your favourite IDE .
 2. Paste " ``` git clone  https://github.com/MauricioSor/Tp1-Rc.git ``` "

+## Please .
+If you like this project give me a star to know it 🌟🤩
+## Thanks!!
 ### Author :
 [Mauricio Soria](https://github.com/MauricioSor)